You Need Every Item In Sergio Hudson’s Target Collection - NewsBreak

 You Need Every Item In Sergio Hudson’s Target Collection

 Sergio Hudson is casually perusing a clothing rack of his Sergio Hudson x Target collection.
 A gold Schiaparelli earring dangles from one ear and a modest but sizable Cuban link chain adorns his neck.
 His nails are decorated with eye-catching colors and swirls.
 The scene is the Mr. Purple rooftop in NYC.
-Garcelle Beauvais, influencer/celebrity stylist Kerry Augustine, Pop Sugar’s fashion director Jessica Andrews , and I are in attendance.
+Garcelle Beauvais, influencer/celebrity stylist Kerry Augustine, Pop Sugar’s fashion director Jessica Andrews, and I are in attendance.
 It’s the perfect close to NYFW.
-View this post on Instagram

 Hudson brings his sartorial, monochromatic and minimal aesthetic to Target’s Fall Designer Collection alongside La Ligne and Kika Vargas.
 Hudson calls this collaboration a “love letter” to shoppers who “want to support” but can’t afford to splurge on items from his ready-to-wear collection.